mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Reset Templates
-To reset the bus, branch, and generator templates to their default settings, users can utilize the following macros:
+To reset the bus, branch, and generator templates to their default settings, use the following macros:
 ```@example CreateBusTemplateUnits
 @default(bus)
 @default(branch)